 - Cheddar Cheese

 I don’t know about you, but I’m feeling a lot better about the second list!
 Finally, a list of ingredients we can recognize!
 While there is some work that goes into the homemade version, it’s still not a complicated meal by any standards.
-It can all be made in one big skillet, which makes for minimal clean up.
+It can all be made in one big skillet or dutch oven, which makes for minimal clean up.
 Win win!

-How To Make Homemade Grown Up Hamburger Helper
+How To Make Homemade Hamburger Helper with Beef and Pasta

-Making your own grown up version of Hamburger Helper at home is a lot more simple than you might think!
+Making your own homemade version of hamburger helper at home is a lot more simple than you might think!
 This recipe, while elevated above and beyond the simple boxed meal, is still a one pot dinner!
 This makes for minimal clean up and that is definitely a favorite feature for cooks everywhere!

-- Step Two: Add the seasonings, ketchup, mustard, Worcestershire sauce, pasta, water, and broth.
+Step Two: Add the seasonings, ketchup, mustard, and Worcestershire sauce.

-- Step Four: Add in the sour cream and stir until blended.
+Step Five: Add in the sour cream and stir until blended.
 Then, add in the cheese and stir until creamy.

 This homemade hamburger helper is so simple, yet the flavor is SOOO much better than the boxed stuff.
 You’re going to love this grown up version of your childhood favorite.
-Check out the printable recipe below! 👇
+Make sure to check out the printable recipe below! 👇

 I suggest using cheddar cheese grated from the block.
 When you use freshly grated cheese, it melts better.
 Store bought shredded cheese contains anti-caking agents to help with clumping and with moisture.
 Those additives make for a poor melting quality, and so when you use it in a sauce it can result in a grainy consistency.

 Yes, you can!
-I opted for Fusilli in this recipe because the swirly shape makes for lots of nooks and crannies to trap the delicious sauce.
+I opted for large shells in this recipe because the swirly shape makes for lots of nooks and crannies to trap the delicious sauce.
 But you can use other pasta, so long as you measure it in grams.
 Pasta doesn’t convert well cup for cup unless the varieties you are using are VERY close in size.
 Instead, weigh your pasta and make the conversion based on weight.
-In this recipe, we use 278 grams of Fusilli, which yields about 3 1/2 cups.
+In this recipe, we use 278 grams of Larger shells, which yields about 3 1/2 cups.
 Select 278 grams (about 9.80 oz) of whatever pasta you desire, and ensure to follow package directions and adjust the cook time as needed.
 I’ve tested with Fusilli and Rotini with great results.

 Also note that some pasta shapes absorb more water and expand more than others.
 You may need to scale the broth and water up or down based on what type of pasta you are using.
 If you don’t have access to a kitchen scale, you can use this guide from Barilla and a calculator to get a rough estimate of how much pasta to use.